Bionus/imgbrd-grabber/docs/docs/commands/gelbooru.md

 First, we're going to install WAMP, which contains everything required to have a local web server.

 1. Download the latest version of WampServer here (2.2e as I am writing this): <http://sourceforge.net/projects/wampserver/>
-2. Install it somewhere that doesn’t requires admin rights to write into (such as the default location: `C:\wamp`)
+2. Install it somewhere that doesn't require admin rights to write into (such as the default location: `C:\wamp`)
 3. At the end of the installation, the installer may ask for two things.
     1. What your favorite browser is.
 It doesn't really matter, so you can leave it to the default value which will be Internet Explorer, or change it to another browser (Firefox, Chrome, etc.).
     2. It will ask some email settings.
 Leave the default values, it's not important.